-Milk Bread Rolls is a Japanese style Hokkaido rolls that is soft and fluffy, with a delicious milky, creamy flavor.
+Milk Bread Rolls is a Japanese style Hokkaido milk bread that is soft and fluffy, with a delicious milky, creamy flavor.
 A popular Asian style bread, these milk bread buns have golden brown tops, while the insides are light as clouds.

 Elevate your bread rolls by making these milk bread rolls instead!
 They truly make the perfect dinner rolls for every day meals or for holidays and special occasions.